Isha DeCoito

 My scholarship focuses on two major aspects of STEM education: 1) curriculum, pedagogical perspectives and practices that reflect EDID, and 2) professional development of educators.
 My research interests are organized under the following overarching themes: 1) EDID in science/STEM education; 2) digital technologies to improve scientific and technological literacy, given that a current barrier to their wider adoption is the learning curve associated with implementation by both instructors and students; and 3) mentoring and professional development.
 My focus has been on stakeholder/relationship management and communication, and research on measurable outcomes and impact, especially in terms of creating new and better opportunities for students.

-I am currently the Editor for Science for the Canadian Journal of Science, Mathematics and Technology Education, and an Editorial Board Member for the Journal of Science Teacher Education.
+I currently Chair the Non-Medical Research Ethics Board at Western University, as well as the Equity Committee in Education.
+I am the Science Editor for the Canadian Journal of Science, Mathematics and Technology Education, and an Editorial Board Member for the Journal of Science Teacher Education.

 Research